ZMI PowerPack 20000 - A laptop friendly power bank with a USB hub function

 Reset Button and LED Indicators on ZMI Power Banks

-With some power banks you push a button to get the LED indicators (aka fuel gauge) to light up.
+With some power banks, you push a button to get the LED indicators (aka fuel gauge) to light up.
 With ZMI power banks the button performs a reset of the power bank.
 This does light up the LEDs.
 But if the power bank is active (input or output) it will briefly interrupt the power flow as well.
 Power does reconnect on its own.
 And like a computer the occasional reset is good.
 So there’s no problem pushing the button.
 But with how ZMI LED’s behavior there shouldn’t be a need to push while in use.

 When a ZMI power bank is charging a device the LEDs flash together.
-As its battery level drops, so do the number of flashing LEDs.
+As its battery level drops, so does the number of flashing LEDs.
 So four blinking LEDs mean 75-100% capacity remaining.
 While three flashing LEDs mean 50-75% capacity.
-And so fourth in 25% increments.
+And so forth in 25% increments.
 The flashing continues so long as the power bank is charging a device.
 Or until it is completely drained.
 So there is no need to do anything to check its status while active.

 While charging a ZMI power bank the LEDs do a combination of solid on and flashing.
-The combination indicates current charge level.
+The combination indicates the current charge level.
 When completely drained only one LED will be flashing, with the rest unlit.
 After 25% recharged one LED will be solid, while another will start flashing.
 This continues at 25% increments.
 Until all four LEDs are solid, indicator a full charge.
 The LEDs will remain solid so long as the power bank stays connected to the charger.
 So again there is no need to do anything to check its status.

 When the power bank is not connected to anything you’ll push the button to check its capacity.
 Again, this performs a reset on the power bank.
 But there’s no harm in doing so.

 Using the Included USB-C to micro-USB Adapter